GO-29

 Part I - Manual Usage

-A similar concept exists for Apple TV, based on focus navigation rather than touch, see the section GO-29 and Apple TV for details.
+A similar concept exists for Apple TV, based on focus navigation rather than touch, see the section Apple TV Particulars for details.

 Automatic storage of intermediate results is the reason that GO-29 slides so easily through the most complex equations.
 The displayed X register, which is the only visible register in the calculator display, is one of four registers inside the calculator that are positioned to form the automatic memory stack.
 We label these registers X, Y, Z, and T. They are "stacked" one on top of the other with the displayed X register on the bottom and T at the top.